 Federal regulations prohibit discrimination against certain protected classes and other groups of people.
-State and local requirements, as well as PHA policies, can prohibit discrimination against additional classes of people.
+State and local requirements, as well as CCHA policies, can prohibit discrimination based on other factors.

-CCHA shall not discriminate because of race, color, sex, religion, familial status, age, disability or national origin (called "protected classes")
+The CCHA shall not discriminate because of race, color, sex, religion, familial status, age, disability or national origin (called "protected classes")